microsoft/pxt-adafruit/docs/lessons/rotation-animation/quiz-answers.md

 It is a **while** loop that will be executed only if the ** variable** called `rotating` is **true**.

-## 4. If the rectangle below represents the BBC micro:bit, shade the areas that will be displayed.
+## 4. If the rectangle below represents the @boardname@, shade the areas that will be displayed.
 Explain why that particular area is shaded.

 ```blocks
 basic.showLeds(`